 Lesson 012.
-Home sweet home.
+Home Sweet Home.

-In this lesson you will learn about your home and about things you can find in your home.
-You’ll be able to say all that in Chinese.
-This lesson presents many new words, the main focus of this lesson is on sentence patterns: ” in…., at…. on…, under…..
+In this lesson you will learn Chinese expressions about your home and things you can find in your home.
+You’ll be able to say all that in Mandarin.
+This lesson presents many new words, the main focus of this lesson is on sentence patterns: ” in…., at…. on…, under…..Please sign up and become a registered subscriber to download ALL 200+ audio lessons with full PDF transcripts and worksheets.

 Hi Serge.
 I find your podcasts helpful.
 See here, I’m a foreign student studying in Taiwan, so I’m learning Mandarin.
 Thanks for the lessons.